 Credit union CD accounts typically offer higher rates of return than bank CD accounts because they’re not subject to the same fees and regulations as commercial banks.
 Credit unions also typically offer more flexible terms and conditions, including the ability to withdraw funds early in certain circumstances.

 Consider Opening More Than One CD if You Have a Large Amount of Savings

-Many people prefer to open several Certificates of Deposit, since they lock up your savings for a fixed amount of time.
-This gives you access to your funds on a rotating basis, and makes it easier to withdraw a small amount of money instead of having to close out the entire CD.
+Many people prefer to open several Certificates of Deposit since they lock up their savings for a fixed amount of time.
+This gives you access to your funds on a rotating basis, making it easier to withdraw a small amount of money instead of closing out the entire CD.

 The FDIC (Federal Deposit Insurance Corporation) insures your savings against bank failure, up to $250,000 per account.
 So your money is safe.